 This leads us to our next important point.

-One of the things we’ve discovered to be a big indicator of who will be a successful remote candidate is that they have a strong why behind why they’re seeking a remote position.
+One of the things we’ve discovered is a big indicator of who will be a successful remote candidate is whether they have a strong why for seeking a remote position.

-For example, many of our team members at Boldly are mothers, fathers, military spouses, caregivers, professionals trying to ditch their 3-hour round-trip commute, etc. They have some personal need for seeking remote work that indicates they have thoroughly thought through their decision to go remote, and also are more likely to appreciate a remote role and be more easily retained.
+For example, many of our team members at Boldly are mothers, fathers, military spouses, caregivers, professionals trying to ditch their 3-hour round-trip commute, etc. They have some personal need for seeking remote work that indicates they have thoroughly thought through their decision to go remote, and also are more likely to appreciate a remote role and stick around long-term.

 So, when conducting remote interviews simply ask the candidate: Why do you want to work remotely?

 If it’s obvious your candidate hasn’t given serious thought to what it means to work 100% remote and hasn’t thoroughly contemplated whether or not it will be a good move for them, be wary.